Professor Frances Corner OBE is the Warden of Goldsmiths, University of London.

 Professor Corner is a campaigner whose championing of projects within sustainability, health and wellbeing, diversity and equality has been globally recognised.
 As a Green Gown finalist in 2015 and named one of London’s 1000 Most Influential People, Frances was awarded an OBE in 2009 for services to fashion Higher Education and widening participation in arts education.

 Frances plays an active role in advising stakeholders on the role that higher education can play in the development and support of the creative industries and was given a ‘Women: Inspiration & Enterprise’ Award in 2015 for services to Education.

-Frances is Chair of the International Foundation of Fashion Technology Institutes, a Trustee of The Wallace Collection and Chair of Trustees of the House of Illustration.
-She also sits on the British Fashion Council Industry Advisory Board and was recently named in the Business of Fashion 500 – a professional index of key people shaping the global fashion industry.
+Frances was previously Chair of the International Foundation of Fashion Technology Institutes 2014-2018, a member of the Steering Committee for V&A Research Institute and previously a Trustee at the Wallace Collection and Chair of Trustees for the House of Illustration.
+Frances is currently Trustee at Centrepoint and also sits on the British Fashion Council Industry Advisory Board.
+In 2018 she was named in the Business of Fashion 500 – a professional index of key people shaping the global fashion industry.

 In March 2016 Frances was honoured with the Beijing Institute of Fashion Technology (BIFT) Distinguished Professor and PhD Supervisor Award and in 2017 she was given an honorary degree from the University of Gloucestershire.
 She holds a DPhil from Oxford.